hardytool/server/src/assets/rules.md

        - The standin must have been the same mmr or lower on the draft sheet (according to adjusted mmr for players that were adjusted) and must not have climbed above the player they are replacing.
        - The standin must be a player signed up for the current season of RD2L.
        - Any standin may be used if both captains agree or via admin discretion.
+       - If the missing player is below 3000 mmr, the standin may be up to 500 mmr above the missing player, with a maximum mmr of 3000.
+For example, if a team is missing a 1500 mmr player, they are allowed a standin up to 2000 mmr.
+If a team is missing a 2700 mmr player, they are allowed a standin up to 3000 mmr.
      - Teams may use 2 stand-ins per match, for a maximum of 8 games during a season.
 Using two standins in one match counts as two standin uses.
 If a team finds itself needing more than this, they should contact a division admin with regards to a free agent.
        - Stand-in usage from the season will be reset for all playoff teams.
 Playoff teams may use a stand-in for a maximum of two series of the playoffs.
 (Series means all games of a round, usually best of 3 or best of 5)
        - If a team is forced to use a standin because admins have not found a free agent for the team yet, these standin uses will not count towards the team total.